-DEADLINE FOR SUBMISSION OF APPLICATION: The Scholarship Committee must receive a complete package in order to be considered for the scholarship.
-The application packet must be postmarked by midnight on March 15th of the graduating year.
-Their will be no exceptions to the deadline.
+DEADLINE FOR SUBMISSION OF APPLICATION: The Scholarship Committee must receive a complete package in order to be considered for the scholarship (address is in the packet).
+The application packet must be delivered (or postmarked) by midnight on March 15th of the graduating year.
+There will be no exceptions to the deadline.

 The winner of the scholarship will be announced at the Saturday Banquet of the Utah Knights of Columbus State Convention.

 Note: The above scholarship application is also used for the Dan Higgins, PSD Memorial Scholarship provided by the Council 602 Columbian Society.
 Each application is automatically shared with both groups of judges.